johnathanhuutri/CTFWriteup/machine/Vulnhub/ThePlanetsEarth/README.md

 ...
 ```

 Those are 2 hostnames that we can use.
 Let's add them to the host file.
 Because I'm using wsl2, we will need to add to both host file of window and host file of wsl2.
-Host file of windows located at
+Host file of windows is located at

 ```
-C:\Windows\System32\drivers\etc
+C:\Windows\System32\drivers\etc\hosts
 ```

-To edit the host file, move that file to desktop and open with sublime text, then add this line to the last line of host file:
+To edit the host file, move that file to desktop and open with any text editor you want, then add this line to the last line of host file:

 ```
 192.168.162.182 earth.local terratest.earth.local